slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 great step, but it says little or nothing on *how* such circuitry produces it.
 The regions of the brain which seem to produce consciousness have been mapped;
 *how* they produce it remains unclear.
-With regards to its evolutionary perspective, one must not forget how little it is to say to claim that affect and emotion are part of the biological endowment of the mammalian brain.
+With regards to its evolutionary perspective, one must not forget how little it is to claim that affect and emotion are part of the biological endowment of the mammalian brain.
 In this sense, affective neuroscience has provided evidence, as well as a considerable amount of detail, with regards to a claim that on itself is not altogether